-- to cope with complex data structures (arrays, pointers, records, objects, etc.) and possible aliasing - to cope with new control statements such as for loops, abrupt return, gotos, etc. - to cope with function pointers, dynamic binding, etc.
+- to cope with complex data structures (arrays, pointers, records, objects, etc.) and possible aliasing - to cope with new control statements such as for loops, abrupt return, switch, goto, etc. - to cope with memory allocation, function pointers, dynamic binding, casts, machine arithmetic, etc.